onevcat/UniWebView-Docs/docs/release-note/README.md

 * Add Youtube video playing support for Android.
 * Add a tool bar to iOS.
-* The users can use back button (Android) or a native toolbar (iOS) to close the webview now.
+* The users can use back button (Android) or a native toolbar (iOS) to close the web view now.
-* Add an event to control whether the webview can be closed or not.
+* Add an event to control whether the web view can be closed or not.

 #### Fix